jaapo/netpro-project/doc/desc/protocols.md

 - download (1), one string section: file path
 - ok (2), one binary section: file contents
 - error (3), sections: error number (integer), error messsage (string)

+### Protocol operations
+#### FAP
+FAP is a request-response protocol.
+Client sends a request and waits for server's response.
+Requests are sent when user writes a command to the text interface.
+If some command requires multiple requests, client software takes care of it.

+This list describes communication related to each client command.

+#####